lanaFerrari/holiday-app-fe/README.md

 ## Project Planning

-The project was planned and managed using a Kanban board in Notion.
-Tasks were broken down into epics and individual tickets, each representing a discrete piece of work.
+The project was planned and managed using a Kanban board in Notion, with tasks broken down into epics and individual tickets, each representing a discrete piece of work.
 The board was used throughout development to track progress, prioritise work, and identify blockers.

 **Project Board:** [View Kanban Board](https://www.notion.so/3023bcdff74e8024847dd3eb5f14d098?v=3023bcdff74e80be966a000caeb53920)

 The use of a Kanban approach was appropriate for this project because the scope was relatively well understood from the outset, and the work could be broken down into small, independently deliverable units.
+Kanban is particularly well-suited to solo development projects because it provides visibility of work in progress without the overhead of sprint planning ceremonies associated with Scrum.
+The board gave a clear view of what was ready to start, what was in progress, and what had been completed, which helped maintain focus and avoid context switching between unrelated tasks.

-Each feature was developed on its own branch, reviewed, and merged into the main branch via a pull request, following the same workflow that would be used on a professional engineering team.
+Each feature was developed on its own dedicated branch, reviewed, and merged into the main branch via a pull request.
+This branching strategy mirrors the workflow used by professional software engineering teams and provides several practical benefits.
+It keeps the main branch stable and deployable at all times.
+It creates a clear record of when each feature was introduced and what changes it involved.
+It also provides natural checkpoints for reviewing the quality of the code before it is merged, even when working alone.

+The five development phases were treated as loose milestones rather than fixed sprints, allowing work to carry over between phases when necessary without disrupting the overall plan.
+The phased structure helped maintain a logical build order — for example, ensuring that the data model and core calendar view were in place before building the features that depend on them, such as the holiday panel and the profile page.

 ### Development Phases